-I’m going to reprise the series, add a few more tips, and consolidate others.
-Please feel free to add anything from your experience, or ask questions in the comments.
+I’m reprising the self-editing series.
+Please feel free to comment with anything from your experience, or ask questions.

-The following words can often be deleted with little or no change to the surrounding material.
-Observe:
+We're starting with the "seek and destroy" lists - which is really just a fancy way of saying the words can often be deleted with little or no change to the surrounding material.

 Seek and Destroy "that"